Arachnoid Cysts

 • Vertigo

-Arachnoid cysts around the spinal cord press parts of the spinal cord, or nerve roots, closer together.
-This causes symptoms such as back and leg pain and tingling or numbness in the legs or arms.
+Arachnoid cysts can press parts of the spinal cord, or nerve roots, closer together.
+This can cause back and leg pain and tingling or numbness in the legs or arms.

 Who is more likely to get arachnoid cysts?